croteaucarine/simdjson_node_objectwrap/README.md

 - new simdjson(object path) : Key path must me used to send defined path as string (example : {path : 'mydoc.json'}).
 Creates a fully manipulable object.
 - new simdjson(object doc) : Key path must me used to send document as string (example : {doc : docVariable}).
 Creates a fully manipulable object.

+## Static Methods
+simdjson.isValid will be implemented soon!

 ## Code usage and example
 The library implements JSON parsing and basic JSON methods length and keys.
 It is also iterable and compatible with JSON.stringify(), Object.getOwnPropertyNames(), and Object.getOwnPropertyDescriptors().
 The library also implements navigation through JSON pointer defined by the [RFC6901 standard](https://tools.ietf.org/html/rfc6901).